sin7ek/tactical-ops-aot-34-docker/README.md

 ```

 Change `/mnt/user/appdata/tacticalops34/server` to the location where you want to store the persistent Tactical Ops server files on your Unraid server.
-When using `br0`, port mappings are usually not required because the container has its own IP address.

 ## Quirks
 If the game window or mouse behaves strangely on modern Windows, enable: TacticalOps.exe → Properties → Compatibility → Change high DPI settings → Override high DPI scaling behavior → Application.
 This is a client-side thing.